RimeOCRLIB/OCRLib/README.md

 Poor resolution and damaged texts recognition.
 At present system OCR 72 dpi scanned texts.
 In development algorithm for hand write and xylographic text.

-PHP and HTML based user interface.
-At present it is MacOS 10.8-10.9 Local version is Cocoa+PHP.
+Python and HTML based user interface.

 For OCR you can send us your texts for OCR www.dharmabook.ru/ocr/ - it is free as a WIND:)

-ANY IDEA? = PLEASE MAIL US gomde (at) mail.ru we will help you to start use a program and source for your project.
-ALL SOURCE AND MACOS DMG(12Gb) www.dharmabook.ru/ocrlib

-Best regards, YagpoOCR team gomde (at) mail.ru Rime Center Russia OCR Project
+With Best regards
+Open Source Buddhism Library
+www.buddism.ru/ocrlib
+YagpoOCR team gomde@mail.ru